Satoshi-Engineering/tipcards/README.md

 ![](docs/img/TipCardsHeader.png)

-# A tip card system based on LNBits and the lightning network
+# A tip card system based on LNbits and the lightning network

 Lightning Tip Cards are a tip (or gift) card system, where you can fund tip cards via the lightning network and the gifted person can redeem the funded cards.
 The gifted person gets a short introduction to bitcoin and a lightning app recommendation to start their journey into the bitcoin rabbit hole.

-It is an open-source project developed and operated for the benefit of the Bitcoin community, with a focus on "How to gentle orange pill nocoiners" - and without warrenty of any kind.
+It is an open-source project developed and operated for the benefit of the Bitcoin community, with a focus on "How to gentle orange pill nocoiners" - and without warranty of any kind.

-[LNBits](https://github.com/lnbits/lnbits) is used for the wallet and lightning payments in the background.
+[LNbits](https://github.com/lnbits/lnbits) is used for the wallet and lightning payments in the background.

 ### Explanation Videos
 - Youtube: [How to use lightning tip cards - DE](https://youtu.be/26dj0580HYc)